 - Marketing angle

 - Landing page style

 - Offers running

-Even try to identify which position they are in the ad server.
+Try to identify which position they are in on the ad server.

 If they’ve been running an individual landing page for a few weeks, go ahead and try one that is very similar.